agateau/clyde/README.md

 ### `clyde search foobar`

-Search Clyde store for a package matching "foobar" in its name or description.
+Searches Clyde store for a package matching "foobar" in its name or description.

 ### `clyde upgrade`

-Upgrade all packages to the latest version.
-If a package has been installed with an `@version` restriction, enforce it.
+Upgrades all packages to the latest version.
+If a package has been installed with an `@version` restriction, enforces it.

 ## FAQ